cyrildiagne/kuda/README.md

 ## Rapidly develop and deploy serverless APIs that need GPUs

-Kuda deploys APIs as serverless containers using [Knative](https://knative.dev) which means you can use any language and any framework.
+Kuda deploys APIs as serverless containers using [Knative](https://knative.dev) which means that you can use any language and any framework, and there is no library to import in your code.
 All you need is a Dockerfile.

 ## A simple interface for the full serverless API development cycle